SwedbankPay/developer.swedbankpay.com/_includes/recurring-card-payments.md

 ##### General

-* **Defining CallbackURL**: When implementing a scenario, it is optional to set a [`CallbackURL`][technical-reference-callbackurl]  in the `POST` request.
+* **Defining CallbackURL**: When implementing a scenario, it is optional to set a [`CallbackURL`][technical-reference-callback]  in the `POST` request.
 If callbackURL is set Swedbank Pay will send a postback request to this URL when the consumer has fulfilled the payment.
-[See the Callback API description here][technical-reference-callback].

 [payment-verify]: #
 [card-payment-purchase]: #
-[card-payment-verify]: #
 [card-payment-recur]: #
 [card-payment-capture]: #
 [card-payment-cancel]: #
 [card-payments-remove-payment-token]: #
-[technical-reference-callbackurl]: #
 [technical-reference-callback]: #